y1hao/kubernetes-the-hard-way-vibe/chapter9/README.md

 - Metrics Server talks to kubelets on their secure port using the CA from Chapter 3; no insecure flags are set.
 - Clean up the helper pod after validation with `k delete -f chapter9/validation/test-client.yaml`.
 - BusyBox `nslookup` prefers fully qualified names; use `kubernetes.default.svc.cluster.local` for validation.
 - If the Chapter 3 CA lives outside the repo, override it with `CA_PATH=/path/to/ca.pem KUBECTL_BIN=k bash chapter9/scripts/ensure_requestheader_configmap.sh`.
+The script updates both the request-header and client CA data expected by the aggregator.
 - Administrative access continues to rely on the default `system:masters` binding.